Parks & Recreation System Master Plan

 The City of Fayetteville is invested in providing a thriving park system for all ages, abilities, and activities.
-The City is asking for the public’s help in building a strategic plan that will guide the future of park planning for the next decade.
+The City is asking for the public’s help in building a strategic plan that will guide the future of Parks and Recreation for the next decade.
 This strategic planning process will evaluate the existing conditions of the park network in Fayetteville and will identify areas for growth, improvement, and preservation.
 As our city has grown, the park system has diversified and become an economic driver.
-The natural beauty of Fayetteville’s parks, lakes, trails, and gardens attracts outdoor enthusiasts from every corner of the country.
+The natural beauty of Fayetteville’s parks, lakes, trails, and gardens enrich our quality of life.
 This planning process will build on our progress and will ensure a vibrant park system for future generations.

-The city has hired Design Workshop to help create a new Park System Master Plan.
-This is the second phase of a planning process initiated by the City in 2018 that began with Imagine Tomorrow’s Parks, a preliminary community engagement and analysis effort conducted by parks staff.
+This is part of a planning process initiated by the City in 2018 that began with Imagine Tomorrow’s Parks, a preliminary community engagement and site analysis effort conducted by Parks staff.